frappe/erpnext/erpnext/docs/user/manual/en/human-resources/holiday-list.md

 Holiday List is a list which contains the dates of holidays along with the occasion of that holiday.
 The list is generally valid for one calendar year.

-Most organisations have a standard Holiday-List for their employees.
+Most organizations have a standard Holiday-List for their employees.
 Some even have different holiday lists for laborers and a different one for management staff.